Projects per year

 Personal Statement

-Dr Hong played a leading role for EEE and Strathclyde in the execution and delivery of two national flagship projects - EFCC (£9.6m) and Phoenix (£15m), developing the GB's first industrial scale wide-area monitoring and control system for fast frequency control and the first hybrid synchronous compensator and STATCOM system.
-The EFCC project was shortlisted for the Best Innovation Award by Scottish Renewables and the Project Award at the British Renewable Energy Awards in 2018.
-Dr Hong was also awarded the highly prestigious IET prize in 2011 for his outstanding academic performance and he was the recipient of the John Moyes Lessells Scholarship by the Royal Society of Edinburgh in 2013, which supported a 3-month exchange visit to Hong Kong Polytechnic University.
-He held a one-year senior visiting scholarship in Tsinghua University, fully funded by Tsinghua.
+Prof Hong received two Best Paper Awards (IEEE APAP 2019 and IET DPSP 2025) and a Gold Medal in 49th International Exhibition of Inventions Geneva 2024.
+He played a leading role from Strathclyde in the execution of the EFCC project (£9.6m), which was shortlisted for the Best Innovation Award by Scottish Renewables and the Project Award by British Renewable Energy Awards in 2018.
+Prof Hong was also awarded the highly prestigious IET prize in 2011 for his outstanding academic performance, and the John Moyes Lessells Scholarship by the Royal Society of Edinburgh in 2013, which supported his visit to Hong Kong Polytechnic University.
+He was a Senior Visiting Scholar at Tsinghua University since 2018 in China.

 Expertise & Capabilities